hxin1123/twoge/README.md

 * Under **VPC settings**, choose **VPC only**.
 * Complete these fields as follows:
    - The IPv4 CIDR block should be ```10.0.0.0/24```.
-   - The rest is default.
+   - The rest is the default.
 * Enable DNS hostnames and resolution:
    - Select VPC and click Actions.
    - Click Edit VPC settings.